 Expanded Child Tax Credit: Investing $185 billion in the Child Tax Credit would expand the credit for one year from $2,000 per child to $3,000 per child for children ages six through 17, and $3,600 per child for children under six.
 It also makes the credit fully refundable on a permanent basis.3

-Home– and Community-Based Services: Continued investment of at $400 billion in HCBS over 10 years would create millions of new jobs, raise wages and improve working conditions for home-care workers, expand services and shorten waiting lists, and advance racial equity.4
+Home– and Community-Based Services: Continued investment of at least $400 billion in HCBS over 10 years would create millions of new jobs, raise wages and improve working conditions for home-care workers, expand services and shorten waiting lists, and advance racial equity.4

 Baby Bonds: Investing money in savings accounts for children from low-income families would combat wealth inequality to benefit those who have historically been left out of wealth-building opportunities like homeownership and higher education.
 One proposal for “baby bonds” would cost $650 billion over 10 years and would generate economic opportunities and support the financial security of the most marginalized.10